yhbyhb/CarND-Vehicle-Detection/writeup.md

 Even though I used very high accuracy (99.07%) of linear svm classifier and heat-map thresholding, the detected result was only good enough with good and clear image.
 If road is dirty which means color are not uniform, it usually has false positives.
 The most difficult case is when the shadows of trees are in the roads.

-My pipeline works poorly when car is on rightmost in the image.
-Because of the sliding window algorithm I used, there is some area not covered. here's the example.
+Because of the sliding window algorithm I used, My pipeline didn't work when car is on rightmost in the image.
+There is some area not covered.
+Here's the example.

 ![alt text][scale_1.75]
 ![alt text][scale_2]